 Welcome to our site.
 Our mission and dedication is to equip leaders for innovative ministry.
-Look.
 Explore.
+Read.
 Share.

 The sermon starts in the parking lot, and the impression you make for your guests on Sunday morning during the first 10 minutes will be indelible.

 Leveraging technology for ministry can be an incredible blessing.
 But it can also be fraught with problems and pitfalls.
 Learn how to use technology well.

 Our God longs for leaders to request of Him to do that which they cannot.
 Faith filled vision, leadership and risk are key ingredients for ministry.